 Prepares an annual budget and authorizes expenditures, maintains accountability to, and relationship with the session through an annual report, which includes a financial report, and establishes a fiscal year consistent with that governing body, maintains an ongoing, working relationship with the PW Enabler

-Maintains relationships with Presbyterian Women in the Presbytery and facilitates communication of information and resources from and to PW at all levels and in the wider church, relates to any other women’s groups that may exist in the congregation
+Maintains relationships with PW of the Hudson River and facilitates communication of information and resources from and to PW at all levels and in the wider church, relates to any other women’s groups that may exist in the congregation

 Maintains relationships with Church Women United, other ecumenical groups, and community and issue networks, as appropriate

-Article VII- Search Committee
+Article VII- Nominating Committee

-The search committee consists of a moderator and two or more members elected by Presbyterian Women in the Congregation at an annual gathering.
-The term of office is the same as other members of the coordinating team.
-The responsibility is to recommend persons to be called to leadership positions in Presbyterian Women in the Congregation.
+The nominating committee consists of a moderator and two or more members elected by PW of IPC at an annual gathering.
+The term of office is for one year .
+The responsibility is to recommend persons to be called to leadership positions in PW of IPC.

 Article VIII- Finances

-The program of Presbyterian Women in the Congregation is financed by supporting the Celebration of Mission through women’s pledges.
-Each woman is encouraged to pledge through Presbyterian Women in the Congregation for:
+The program of PW of IPC is financed by income from the annual Attic Sale.
+Each woman is encouraged to donate time to help in the success of the Attic Sale in order for the PW of IPC to :

-Women’s support for the mission of the church worldwide
+Provide financial support for the mission of the church worldwide

-The basic operating budget of Presbyterian Women in the congregation, presbytery, synod and churchwide levels
+Provide for the basic operating budget of PW of IPC and IPC

-Presbyterian Women in the Congregation support the operating budget of Presbyterian Women in the Presbytery and Presbyterian Women in the Synod by sending the recommended amount to the treasurer of Presbyterian Women in the Presbytery.
+PW of IPC support the operating budget of PW of the Hudson River and PW of the Synod of the Northeast by sending the recommended amount to the treasurer of PW of the Hudson River.

 Article IX- Gatherings

-Presbyterian Women in the Congregation meet regularly for fellowship, inspiration, information, advocacy, ad to conduct business.
+PW of IPC meet regularly in person and/or virtually for fellowship, inspiration, information, advocacy, ad to conduct business.
 Leaders are elected and may be installed in the context of one of these gatherings.

 Article X- Amendments